jpvantassel/geopsy-docker/README.md

 ## About `geopsy-docker`

-The [geopsy](https://www.geopsy.org/) suite is a powerful set of open-source tools for geophysics research, however the installation of those tools can be challenging, especially on systems where a user does not have root privileges.
-Therefore, this repository includes instructions for building the `geospy` suite inside of a Docker containers.
+The [geopsy suite](https://www.geopsy.org/) is a powerful set of open-source tools for geophysics research, however the installation of those tools can be challenging, especially on systems where a user does not have root privileges.
+Therefore, this repository includes instructions for building the `geospy suite` inside of a Docker container.

-The repository currently hosts instructions for:
+The repository currently hosts instructions (i.e., Dockerfiles) for:

 - :white_check_mark: geopsy v3.4.2 with qt v5.14
 - :white_check_mark: geopsy v2.10.1 with qt v4.8